eng-OmarAdel/AsuMathLabG17/README.md

 # How To Use The Program:

-The first choic:The user writes the commands in the console and gets the results directly.
+The first choice:The user writes the commands in the console and gets the results directly.
 The second one: the user makes a file containing the commands and the program reads it and produces the results.